productbrew/react-native-reanimated-flip/README.md

 You can also try out the [example app](https://snack.expo.io/@pzatorski/react-native-flip-example) with Expo.

-You can try the [React Native App](https://github.com/Karthik-B-06/react-native-reanimated-flip/tree/rn-example-with-better-readme/rn-example/RNFlip).
+You can also try the [React Native App](https://github.com/Karthik-B-06/react-native-reanimated-flip/tree/rn-example-with-better-readme/rn-example/RNFlip).

 The source code for the example app is under [/examples](https://github.com/czystyl/react-native-reanimated-flip/tree/develop/examples) folder.